-In the first part of this tutorial you'll learn how to create a new address locator, how to locate an address on a map, and how to create point features representing street addresses stored in a table such as customer locations.
+In the first part of this tutorial you'll learn how to create a new address locator, how to locate an address on a map, how to get an address of a location, and how to create point features representing street addresses stored in a table such as customer locations.

 Before you begin, it is recommended that you make a copy of the data used in this tutorial so the original tutorial data will remain unmodified.
 Copy the Atlanta.gdb folder to a new location on your computer such as the C:\ disk; you'll find it in the ArcTutor\Geocoding folder on the local disk where the tutorial data was installed.
-You'll need 1.5 MB of free disk space to store a copy of the Atlanta.gdb folder.
+You'll need 2.1 MB of free disk space to store a copy of the Atlanta.gdb folder.